 (Prince Henry, Act 1 Scene 2)

-By heaven, methinks it were an easy leap,
+methinks it were an easy leap,

 To pluck bright honour from the pale-faced moon,